Jane Rumble: Awards and honours

-Rumble is a Fellow of the Royal Geographical Society (FRGS) and a Policy Fellow at the Centre for Science and Policy of the University of Cambridge.
+Rumble is a Fellow of the Royal Geographical Society (FRGS) and was awarded the Back Award in 2023.
+She is also a Policy Fellow at the Centre for Science and Policy of the University of Cambridge.

 She was appointed as an Officer of the Order of the British Empire (OBE) in the 2018 Queen's Birthday Honours List.
 In July 2018 she was awarded an honorary DSc degree by Leeds University.
-Rumble Point is at 64° 37′ 30″ S, 62° 33′ 15″ W.